Castle in Disneyland Paris Park

 You would think that this would be a wonderful benefit, but what Disneyland Paris failed to disclose was that only a few areas of the park are operational before 10 am.

-The areas that were open, we so spread out that you spend too much time walking from one end of the park to the other to really be able to enjoy taking advantage of the extra time.
+The areas that were open, were so spread out that you spend too much time walking from one end of the park to the other to really be able to enjoy taking advantage of the extra time.

 There was no clear signage as to what parts of the park were open, so you couldn’t plan which rides to get on in advance.
 You only realize they are open or closed when you get to them.